-President’s comments at Faculty Senate meeting of Dec.
-1, 2016
+Stanford President Marc Tessier-Lavigne made the following comments at the Faculty Senate meeting on Thursday, Dec.
+1, 2016.

 In what has been a time of change for our country, we sought, as you know, to affirm our values as an academic community in several communications to the campus.